Harkness Project Title: The Role of Community Health Centers for Vulnerable Populations: A Comparative Study of the United States and New Zealand

 - Professor and Head of Department, Department of Public Health, Wellington School of Medicine and Health Sciences, December 2004

-Pro-Vice-Chancellor, Health Sciences, and Dean, Faculty of Medicine, University of Otago.
-(Updated July 2011)
+Current Position: Pro-Vice-Chancellor, Health Sciences, and Dean, Faculty of Medicine, University of Otago.
+(Updated 1/2014)

 Jatrana S. Crampton P. “Primary health care in New Zealand: Who has access?”
 Health Policy 93 (2009): 1-10.